seabbs/ETSMissing/README.md

 Missingness in outcomes was associated with multiple demographic variables.
-These associations could not be generalised, preventing a systematic approach to dealing with missingness.
-The identified associations may induce bias, meaning that complete case analysis should not be used for this data source - or other similar surveillance data.
-Our findings should be used motivate the use of imputation and to inform the specification of imputation models for similar surveillance data.
+These associations could not be generalised, preventing a systematic approach to dealing with missingness and indicating that domain knowledge is required.
+The identified associations may induce bias, meaning that multiple imputation may be beneficial for analyse using this data source - or other similar surveillance data.
+Our findings should be used to motivate the use of imputation and to inform the specification of imputation models that include auxiliary variables.

 ## Keywords